fabianmendozaospina/magic-link-login/README.md

 ### 2. Run "User Management" Quickstart

-After your database has been initiated, navigate to your project's `SQL Editor` and launch the "User Management Starter" quickstart.
-On the `SQL editor` page, scroll down until you locate `User Management Starter`, which establishes a public Profiles table accessible through your API.
-Click on this option and then hit the `RUN` button to execute the query and create a new `profiles` table.
+After your database has been initiated, navigate to your project's `SQL Editor` and click on `Quickstart`, then on `User Management Starter`, which generates a script for the creation of a public `profiles` table accessible through your API.
+Finally, press the `RUN` button to execute the script.
 Once this is complete, proceed to the `Table Editor` to view your newly created `profiles` table.

 ### 3. Get the URL and Key